 Conclusion

 Digital signage will convert waiting-room minutes of idleness to a micro-learning experience.
-With the integration of movement and interactivity and the use of a real story, it is possible to create a practice that will generate curiosity, encourage preventive behaviors, and inspire patients to take an active role in their oral health.
+By integrating movement and interactivity with a real story, it is possible to create a practice that generates curiosity, encourages preventive behaviors, and inspires patients to take an active role in their oral health.

 The action plan is simple: select the appropriate screen, create brief content, change it frequently, and monitor certain KPIs.
-At the end of the day, your waiting room need not be as much of a lobby, but rather the first step in the healing process of your patient.
-In case you are ready to make those silent minutes meaningful for your clinics, try the Disploy digital signage free trial, and you will get to know you don’t need any other complicated setups.
+At the end of the day, your waiting room need not be so much of a lobby as the first step in your patient’s healing process.
+If you are ready to make those silent minutes meaningful for your clinics, try the Disploy digital signage free trial, and you’ll see you don’t need any other complicated setups.